There are two ways to link a Talis reading list with your Moodle space; via the reading list block or the reading list resource.

 Link to any reading list

 Link to a whole reading list or section of a reading list

 Able to choose what to display and whether to display it on a separate page or inline

-The block will only display in the right hand column of the Moodle Space
+The block displays in the right-hand column of the Moodle Space

 Students will view the reading list outside of Moodle